Microsoft Defender for Endpoint plug-in for Windows Subsystem for Linux (WSL)

 .
 On version1.24.522.2

-and later, updates are supported through Windows Update across all rings.
-Updates through Windows Server Update services (WSUS), System Center Configuration Manager (SCCM) and Microsoft Update catalog are supported only in the Production ring to ensure package stability.It takes a few minutes for the plug-in to fully instantiate, and up to 30 minutes for a WSL2 instance to onboard itself.
+and later.
+Updates are supported through Windows Update across all rings.
+Updates through Windows Server Update Services (WSUS), System Center Configuration Manager (SCCM), and Microsoft Update catalog are supported only in the Production ring to ensure package stability.It takes a few minutes for the plug-in to fully instantiate, and up to 30 minutes for a WSL2 instance to onboard itself.
 Short-lived WSL container instances might result in the WSL2 instance not showing up in the Microsoft Defender portal (https://security.microsoft.com).
-Once any distribution has been running long enough (at least 30 minutes), it does show up.
+When any distribution has been running long enough (at least 30 minutes), it does show up.

 Running a custom kernel and custom kernel command line is not supported.
 Although the plug-in does not block running in that configuration, it does not guarantee visibility within WSL when you're running a custom kernel and custom kernel command line.
-We recommend to block such configurations with help of Microsoft Intune wsl settings.
+We recommend blocking such configurations with Microsoft Intune wsl settings.

-The plug-in is not supported on machines with ARM64 processor.
+The plug-in is not supported on machines with an ARM64 processor.

 The plug-in provides visibility into events from WSL, but other features like antimalware, threat and vulnerability management, and response commands are not available for the WSL logical device.

-WSL version 2.0.7.0 or later must be running with at least one active distro.
+or later must be running with at least one active distro.
+Runwsl --update

 to make sure you are on the latest version.
 Ifwsl -–version